 We would like to take this opportunity to welcome you to the Faculty of Engineering at the University of Freiburg.
 Your decision to study Embedded Systems Engineering with us at the Faculty of Engineering means that you have chosen an innovative field being taught at a young and dynamic institution.
 The very fact that Freiburg's Faculty of Engineering is relatively new, means that our more than 50 professors and several junior research groups exploring future-oriented fields will expose you to a broad spectrum of interesting topics which have equal significance for both R & D and the industrial sector.
 The way things work at a German university might be quite different from what you have been used to.
 For one thing, here you are expected to work independently and demonstrate a large measure of selfresponsibility and initiative.
 That does not mean that you are alone.
 Our department has a large, supportive team to help you.
+Even if due to Covid restrictions we are currently not able to offer you any face-to-face consulting, we want you to know that we are here for you.
+Please contact us via email or phone and if necessary, we will arrange for a video call.
 Our goal is to assist in smoothing the way for you to complete your studies successfully with as few hitches as possible.
 In this brochure, we hope to provide you with an overview of the content and general framework and conditions of your course of studies in Embedded Systems Engineering.
 It is designed to aid you, especially at the beginning, in getting the most out of your education.
 Please do not hesitate to provide us with feedback about this brochure (studienkoordination@tf.uni-freiburg.de).
 This will help us to keep improving our efforts for the students who will follow in your footsteps.
 Please know that you have our best wishes for success as you delve into your studies and student life.